-- Store lyophilized rDNase (RNase-free) at 4 °C on arrival (stable up to 1 year). - Store Reducing Agent TCEP at 4 °C on arrival. - All other kit components should be stored at room temperature (18 25 °C) and are stable up to one year.
-Storage at lower temperatures may cause precipitation of salts.
+- Store lyophilized rDNase (RNase-free) at +4 °C on arrival (stable up to 1 year). - Store Reducing Agent TCEP at +4 °C on arrival. - All other kit components should be stored at 15-25 °C and are stable up to one year.
+Storage at lower temperatures may cause precipitation of salts. - Check that 70 % ethanol is available as additional solution to adjust binding conditions in the RP1-lysate. - Check that 50 % ethanol is available as additional solution to wash the protein pellet.

-Before starting any NucleoSpin® TriPrep protocol prepare and consider the following:
+Before starting any NucleoSpin® RNA/Protein protocol prepare the following: